robertu94/libpressio/README.md

 + `magick` -- the ImageMagick image compression/decompression library
 + `fpzip` -- the fpzip floating point lossless compressor
 + `noop` -- a dummy compressor useful performance evaluation, testing, and introspection
++ `sampling` -- a compressor which does naive, with out replacement, and with replacement sampling
++ `transpose` -- a meta-compressor which performs a transpose.
++ `resize` -- a meta-compressor which preforms a reshape operation.

 ### Metrics Plugins